yehia67/documentation/wallets/0.1/hub/how-to-guides/install-the-signing-server.md

 5. Replace `-days 365` with `-days 9999`

-6. Change the `-subj` parameter so that the `CN=localhost` part contains the hostname of the signing server, for example `CN=signer`.
+6. Change the `-subj` parameter so that the `CN=localhost` option contains the hostname of the signing server, for example `CN=signer`.
 Save the file.

 	The `openssl req` command should output something like the following:

 	openssl req -passin pass:1234 -new -key server.key -out server.csr -subj "/C=DE/ST=Berlin/L=Berlin/O=HUB/OU=Server/CN=signer"

-7. Open the generate_client file
+7. Open the `generate_client.sh` file

 	```bash
 	nano docs/ssl/03_generate_client.sh